 Next you will be asked to select the type of application.
 Use the arrow keys to select the empty-server option and press the Enter or Return key.

-❯ empty-server (An empty LoopBack API, without any configured models or datasources)
+❯ empty-server (An empty LoopBack API, without any configured models or data sources)

 At this point, the project builder will install the core dependencies for our Node.js application.